We would like to extend our grateful thanks to Bendigo Bank for their kind sponsorship.

-Creative Harvest - "There's an artist in my food garden."
+Creative Harvest - "There's an artist in my food garden." which was held on the weekend of the 20th of January, 2018.

 The event is designed to show people gardens that grow food well so they can learn from the experiences of others.
 It’s a great opportunity to meet like-minded people to share ideas.
 The gardens range from suburban house backyards to large acreages with plenty of room for lots of fruit, vegetables. and animals.
 There are two community gardens included.
 The gardeners grow their own food because of the health benefits of fresh, chemical free food, saving money and food miles and most of all, because they love to do it.